AimarRikzaDilfa/Classic-FileManager/README.md

 # File-Manager-Classic
 This a file manager created by me, in visual studio.

-There 's no VIRUS inside the program, trust me, please there 's actually no virus inside the program.
+If you downloaded this project and see like dangerous virus popup in chrome, just keep it, there is actually no virus inside the program trust me.

 # Features